SkygearIO/features/features/64-chat-offline-cache/api.md

 func cancelMessageOperations(operationObject);
 ```

-The following function will allow the developer to retry pending/failed
+The following function will allow the developer to retry outstanding
 operation:

 ```